8 Mistakes That Can Derail Your Kitchen Remodel

 It doesn’t matter if you’re a first time home buyer or a decades-long homeowner, fantasizing about a kitchen remodel is just plain fun.
 Knocking down a wall, adding an island, getting rid of those dated pine cabinets – everyone’s makeover plan is a little different, but the goal is always the same: Get the most you can out of your remodel without over spending.

 So when it comes to overhauling your kitchen, what sorts of mistakes will have you paying through the nose?
-We assembled a team of experts to identify the major mistakes you should avoid during your kitchen renovation.
+We assembled a team of experts to identify the major mistakes you should avoid during your kitchen renovation in Everett.